compasjs/compas/docs/features/postgres-and-minio.md

 ```

 This ties in various parts of your local environment.
 We don't have any tables
-yet in our database, so we execute a ' simple' sum query and log the result.
-So
+yet in our database, so we execute a sum query and log the result.
+So let's run
-let's run it:
+it:

 ```shell
 yarn compas database